Appearance

 </body>

-Vue components are reusable instances with a name, so that is why they accept the same options as new Vue, data, computed, watch, methods.
+</html>Vue components are reusable instances with a name, so that is why they accept the same options as new Vue, data, computed, watch, methods.
 The exceptions are some root-specific options such as el.

-Step be Step Guide:
+Step by Step Guide:

 Let's take a look at other possible ways of doing this as well.

-As you may already know there are different ways to achieve this, but one common approach is to use the Vue instance to access the component and call its methods.
+As you may already know there are different ways to achieve this, but one common approach is to use the root Vue instance to access the component and call its methods.
 Here's an example:

 Assuming you have a Vue.js component called "MyComponent" with a method called "myMethod", you can call it from outside the component like this:

-1. First, create an instance of the Vue component using the new Vue constructor function, like this:
+creating an instance of the Vue component

-var myComponentInstance = new Vue({
+const app = new Vue({

 components: {